PrincetonLIPS/Varmint/README.md

 by computing gradients and sparse Hessians of the potential and kinetic energies.
 Differentiation through the nonlinear solver is carried out through adjoint methods.

-For information on usage, check out the Wiki: https://github.com/PrincetonLIPS/Varmint/wiki
+For information on usage, check out the [Wiki](https://github.com/PrincetonLIPS/Varmint/wiki)

 ## Installation
 ```